algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport47.md

 A "Mangement" document, listing all documents related to team management, has been written and published on our Github, making it easier for StakHodlder to follow our progress on this project.

 In addition, a document called "Difficulties Documents Managements" has been written and will be kept throughout the project to record the difficulties and solutions we faced during the project.
 This document is available as a clickable link in the "Management" document.

+Here's a link to the "management" document : [Management](../Management/management.md)

 *Raphaël Descamps*